u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 for that board.
 It will be either 32-bit or 64-bit.
 Alternatively, you can opt for using QEMU [1] and the OVMF [2], as detailed below.

-To build U-Boot as an EFI application, enable CONFIG_EFI and CONFIG_EFI_APP.
+To build U-Boot as an EFI application, enable CONFIG_EFI_CLIENT and CONFIG_EFI_APP.
 The efi-x86_app32 and efi-x86_app64 configs are set up for this.
 Just build U-Boot as normal, e.g.::